 ENERGY STAR® qualified appliances incorporate advanced technologies that use 10-50% less energy and water than standard models.
 The money you save on your utility bills can more than make up for the cost of a more expensive but more efficient ENERGY STAR model.

 Peak energy usage is between 4-6 PM.
 Running dishwashers and clothes washers/dryers later at night will reduce strain on the power grid and keep the house cooler in summer.

 OFF is your friend.

-Anything you plug in not only uses electricity, it generates heat.
+Anything you plugin not only uses electricity, but it also generates heat.
 So get in the habit of turning off lights, TVs, and other devices when you leave a room, especially in warmer weather.
-An added benefit - it will put less strain on your air conditioner resulting in a longer life.
+An added benefit – it will put less strain on your air conditioner resulting in longer life.

 Control the summer sun.

 Keep curtains and drapes drawn during the day in the warm months to block out the sun’s heat.
 White blinds and/or draperies will also do a better job of reflecting the sunlight from your windows.

 During colder months, open south and west-facing blinds/draperies to let in radiant sunlight and take a load off your furnace.

 Make sure you have adequate weather stripping on your windows and doors, and keep them closed when running your AC or furnace.